-Importance Of Climate Strike For The Climate Change
+Importance Of Climate Strike

 It’s no new information that there’s a need to increase attention towards climate change.
 The Friday’s for Future climate strike does precisely that.
 There are three most disturbing aspects of climate change right now.
 The first major issue dangerous to climate change is the United States’ decision to withdraw from the Paris Agreement.
 The second are heatwaves in Australia, which are not getting the attention they deserve.
 The third and most dangerous is the continuous depletion of fossil fuels by big corporations.
 Climate change is real and has damaging implications if world leaders do not take account of it.

 The Paris Agreement is one of the most important international agreements when it comes to reducing greenhouse emissions.
 It is no secret that the United States is the second-largest emitter of greenhouse gases.
 This is why it’s dangerous for the rest of the world if they do back out.
 The president also regularly denies the climate changes.
 While the official move from the agreement will not occur until 2020, there needs to be an awareness amongst the public and the leaders to take climate changes more critically.
 To change the government’s decision to back out of the agreement, it’s imperative to consider the climate strike seriously.

 Australia Is Burning Due To The Climate Change

 Bush fires are rampant in Australia and creating havoc.
 Despite this, there is hardly any government action on it.
 The climate strike is essential to get proper attention to such issues and in demanding accountability from leaders.
 Even in Australia, there’s a general denial of any climate change.
 It is crucial to curb greenhouse gas emissions, as they are going to create more pollution and contribute to raising the global temperature.
 When developed countries like the United States and Australia don’t take responsibility for climate change, developing countries like India and Brazil also escape accountability.

 Fossil Fuels Are Dangerous For The Climate Change